metacpan/metacpan-cpan-extracted/distros/P/PDF-Builder/README.md

 These libraries are _recommended_ for improved functionality and performance.
 The default behavior is to attempt to install all of them during PDF::Builder installation.
-If you tell Makefile.PL (when prompted) _not_ to install any of them, or they fail to install, you can always manually install them later.
+If you use optional\_update.pl to _not_ to install any of them, or they fail to install automatically, you can always manually install them later.

 * Graphics::TIFF (recommended if using TIFF image functions)
 * Image::PNG::Libpng (recommended for enhanced PNG image function processing)